01 U2: Rattle and Hum (1988)

 Interesting side note: Most of the footage was shot in black and white due to the limited budget.
 In fact, about 90% of the footage was done in that format rather than color.

 02 The Beatles: Eight Days a Week – The Touring Years (2016)

 Runtime: 137 min

 Does Ron Howard produce anything that’s mediocre?
-Given the full cooperation of McCartney, Ringo and the Lennon and Harrison estates, this documentary on Hulu delivers live footage and interviews that have never before been made public.
+Given the full cooperation of McCartney, Ringo and the Lennon and Harrison estates, this documentary delivers live footage and interviews that have never before been made public.
 Focusing on The Beatles’ 250 concerts between 1963 and 1966, the audience can palpably feel the Beatles’ outright exuberance and astonishment at their massive and unanticipated global success.
 One can also sense their feelings of absolute pressure and their need to escape the never-ending limelight in which they found themselves.

 The archival footage is extraordinary and a pure delight.

 03 The History Of The Eagles (2013)

 Runtime: 187 min